-Condition and context: Adjusting journal entries were required in order to correct pledges receivable, fixed procedures to detect and correct material misstatements of the financial statements.
+Condition and context: Adjusting journal entries were required in order to correct pledges receivable, place to help ensure that its working trial balance was completed accurately and in accordance with GAAP.

-Cause: Internal controls over financial statement preparation does not appear to include will not be detected and corrected in a timely manner.
+Cause: The Organization did not appear to have adequate year-end closing processes in will not be detected and corrected in a timely manner.

-Effect: There is an increased risk that material misstatements of the financial statements completeness of pledges receivable recorded in the financial statements and to document the methods required to record lease liabilities in accordance with GAAP as part of the financial closing process.
+Effect: There is an increased risk that material misstatements of the financial statements comprehensive policies and procedures to help ensure its financial reports are accurate and prepared in accordance with GAAP.
+We further recommend that management implements a secondary review of its year-end closing entries and calculations as part of the audit preparation process.